 Only wash litter boxes with soap and water.
 Many other cleaning products are smell too strongly or are even toxic to your kitty.

 Some cats don't mind having a plastic liner in the box, while others may not.
 You should experiment to see if your cat is bothered by the liner in the box.
 If you do use the liners make sure its anchored in place, this way it won't catch on your cat's claws and be pulled out of place.

 More is not better when it comes to the depth of the litter in the box.
 Most cats won't use litter that's more than about 2" deep.

 There's really no such thing as "litter-training" a cat in the same way one would house-train a dog.
 A cat doesn't need to be taught what to do with a litter box because instincts will generally take over.
 The only thing you need to do is provide an acceptable, accessible litter box using the suggestions above.

 If Problems Develop:

-If your cat begins to eliminate in areas other then the litter box, your first call should always be to your veterinarian.
-Many medical conditions can cause a change in a cats litter box habits.
+If your cat begins to eliminate in areas other than the litter box, your first call should always be to your veterinarian.
+Many medical conditions can cause a change in a cat's litter box habits.